 I was not thinking about massage, really, as we made our way through an exhibit on the life and death of Anne Frank.
 Our tour guide pointed out that Jews were one percent of the European population at the time, but were made scapegoats for many problems that occurred after World War I.

-As the noose of fascism closed around their necks, no country would take annefrankthem.
+As the noose of fascism closed around their necks, no country would take them.
 No religious or political leaders spoke up for them.
 They were isolated and stripped of their humanity.
 What started as simple bullying transformed into organized genocide.

 So what did it have to do with massage?